DenCorps/amx-one/README.md

 ## 📣 Peripheral repositories

 - [Madara Explorer](https://github.com/lambdaclass/madara_explorer) by the great
-  [LambdaClass](https://lambdaclass.com/) team 🫶: A block explorer for Madara.
+  [LambdaClass](https://lambdaclass.com/) team 🫶: A block explorer for Madara
 - [Madara Infra](https://github.com/keep-starknet-strange/madara-infra): A
   collection of scripts and tools to deploy and manage Madara on different environments (e.g. AWS, docker, ansible, etc.).
 It also contains the